Danny’s DNA Discoveries – Agrocybe of the PNW

 The other claim to fame of this genus, since it only makes boring brown mushrooms, is that our most common large, urban, spring mushroom is an Agrocybe.

-Agrocybe praecox group - This is possibly the most abundant large, urban, spring mushroom in the entire PNW.
+Agrocybe praecox EU - This is probably the real thing, the EU species A. praecox, since matching sequences of this are more common across Europe than any other possibility, and because the pale tan colours of this genetic species match the original description of A. praecox better than the cap colours of the other possibilities.
+This is possibly the most abundant large, urban (wood chips, mulch, grass, or in forest parks that are inside cities), spring mushroom in the entire PNW.
 Since most people live in urban areas, and large mushrooms attract the most attention, it is probably the most commonly reported spring mushroom in the entire region.
-The cap tends to crack, it has a ring on the stem, and it smells and tastes strongly farinaceous.
+The cap tends to crack, it has a ring on the stem (that may be prominent or scant), and it smells and tastes strongly farinaceous.
+It is not usually very stocky.
+I have sometimes referred to this as Agrocybe 'PNW01' because without a type sequence, I am not positive that this is the real thing, but I think that it is.

 Agrocybe pediades © Andrew Parker